Howrah Dakshin Assembly constituency: 2011

-1977-2006
+2006

 In the 2006 state assembly elections, Krishna Kisor Ray of CPI(M) won 164 Howrah South assembly seat defeating his nearest rival Amitava Dutta of JD(U).
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Badal Basu of CPI(M) defeated Arup Ray of Trinamool Congress in 2001.
-Pralay Talukdar of CPI(M) defeated Arup Roy of Congress in 1996 and Mrityunjoy Banerjee of Congress in 1991.
+Pralay Talukdar of CPI(M) defeated Arup Roy of Congress in 1996, BJP's candidate Ambooj Sharma secured 10,237 votes, and Mrityunjoy Banerjee of Congress in 1991.
 Mrityunjoy Banerjee of Congress defeated Pralay Talukdar of CPI(M) in 1987.
 Pralay Talukdar of CPI(M) defeated Amiya Kumar Dutta of Congress in 1982 and Ambica Banerjee of Congress in 1977.

-1951-1972
+1972

 Santi Kumar Dasgupta of Congress won in 1972 and 1971.
 Pralay Talukdar of CPI(M) won in 1969.
 B.K.Bhattacharya of Congress won in 1967.
 Kanai Lal Bhattacharya of Forward Bloc won in 1962 and 1957.
 Beni Charan Dutta of Congress won in 1951.